 - Hiding your phone in a drawer in another room until you’ve completed your scheduled tasks

-- Taking 5-minute breaks every 60 to 90 minutes to walk around the block or engage in some other head-clearing activity
+- Taking five-minute breaks every 60 to 90 minutes to walk around the block or engage in some other head-clearing activity

 - Allowing yourself a small reward, such as a nice meal out, for meeting deadlines or milestones you’ve set for yourself